Published 10:49 IST, April 11th 2024

 Hot take

-Does Maidaan live up to hype?
+Does Maidaan live up to the hype?

 Ajay Devgn: Take a bow

-Ajay Devgn has never really indulged in practices surrounding Bollywood's templated version of stardom, always maintaining an aloof yet strongly grounded public persona.
-This essence, is exactly what translates through as he assumes role of Syed Abdul Rahim.
-Devgn's Rahim is given no crutches with which he can win over audience - a grand entry, machismo, smooth dialogues - none of it finds a place in Maidaan.
+Ajay Devgn has never really indulged in the practices surrounding Bollywood's templated version of stardom, always maintaining an aloof yet strongly grounded public persona.
+This essence, is exactly what translates through as he assumes the role of Syed Abdul Rahim.
+Devgn's Rahim is given no crutches with which he can win over the audience - a grand entry, machismo, smooth dialogues - none of it finds a place in Maidaan.

-national identity versus state solidarity dynamic is skillfully developed
+The national identity versus state solidarity dynamic is skillfully developed

-biggest antagonist in Maidaan is very real and persisting struggle of realising how state identity constructivism can never come before national identity.
+The biggest antagonist in Maidaan is the very real and persisting struggle of realising how state identity constructivism can never come before national identity.
 This struggle is personified by media honcho Roy Chaudhary (essayed by Gajraj Rao) and All India Football Federation member Shubhankar (essayed by Rudranil Sharma).
-An ardent dislike for Rahim coupled with an almost agenda-like need to place Bengal's interests in football over greater good makes for a solid undercurrent in film with a redeeming resolution.
+An ardent dislike for Rahim coupled with an almost agenda-like need to place Bengal's interests in football over the greater good makes for a solid undercurrent in the film with a redeeming resolution.

 Maidaan pales in comparison to Bollywood's recent legacy of sports dramas